variantstudios/wisdomwaysacupuncture.com/_drafts/blood-clotting.md

 ### How do we address this with acupuncture and herbs?

-As I mentioned before, “Blood Stagnation” or “blood stasis” are issues acupuncturists work with every day.
-Even without tests to alert us to issues with blood stagnation, the body gives us a wealth of signs and symptoms to tell us that we need to help this problem.
+As I mentioned before, “Blood Stagnation”/“blood stasis” is an issue acupuncturists work with every day.
+Even without western tests to alert us to issues with clotting factors, the body gives us a wealth of signs and symptoms to tell us that we need to help this problem.

 Women with blood flow issues often have these common symptoms: